ketola/nversary/README.md

 - Open the nversary-dev-nversaryGreeter function in aws console and add the following environment variables:
--- flowdock_flow (name of the flow created in step 'Flowdock flow and flow_token') -- flowdock_organization (flowdock organization where the flow was created) -- flowdock_flowtoken (the flowdock token created in step 'Flowdock flow and flow_token')
+-- flowdock_flow (name of the flow created in step 'Flowdock flow and flow_token') -- flowdock_organization (flowdock organization where the flow was created) -- flowdock_flowtoken (the flowdock token created in step 'Flowdock flow and api token')

 (Optional) Modify the interval of notifications
 - serverless.yml contains the cron expression which defines when the code is executed